-from the granting firm.
-As we note earlier, Aboody and Kasznik (2000) define a grant to be scheduled if it occurs within one week of the one-year anniversary of a prior grant date.
-However, even though a grant happens to take place at roughly the same time of the year as a grant in the previous year, this does not ensure that it was scheduled in advance to occur on that particular day.
-Another concern is that if a firm is given a twoweek window (i.e., from one week before through one week after the anniversary) in which to make a grant, there still exists ample opportunity to opportunistically time the grants via backdating.
-Indeed, Lie (2005) finds an abnormal return pattern around grants that Aboody and Kasznik define to be scheduled, but then shows that this pattern is no longer discernible when the definition of scheduled grants is tightened to be those that occur within one day of the one-year anniversary of the prior year's grant date.
+Another concern is that if a firm is given a two-week window (i.e., from one week before through one week after the anniversary) in which to make a grant, there still exists ample opportunity to opportunistically time the grants via backdating.
+Lie (2005) finds an abnormal return pattern around grants that Aboody and Kasznik define to be scheduled, but then shows that this pattern is no longer discernible when the definition of scheduled grants is tightened to be those that occur within one day of the one-year anniversary of the prior year's grant date.
 Given this evidence, we use Lie's tightened definition to categorize the scheduled grants that we exclude from further analysis.
 Finally, we exclude grants for which we have insufficient stock price data to estimate abnormal stock returns around the grant date.
 Our final sample consists of 3,735 stock option grants to CEOs.

-Figure 2 displays the distribution of the number of days between the transaction date and the filing date.
-As noted earlier, we only include grants for which the exercise price equals the stock price on either the provided transaction date or the prior day.
+Fig. 2 displays the distribution of the number of days between the transaction date and the filing date.
+We include only grants for which the exercise price equals the stock price on either the provided transaction date or the prior day.
 If the firm uses the stock price on the prior day as the exercise price, it is this date that becomes relevant from a timing perspective.
 For our purposes, we therefore define the transaction date to be the day on which the exercise price equals the stock price.
 For 79% of the grants, we define the transaction date to be the provided transaction date, and for 21% we define the transaction date to be the day before the provided transaction date.
-Because the latter category entails an adjustment to the provided transaction date, it is labeled as such in Figure 2.9
+Because the latter category entails an adjustment to the provided transaction date, it is labeled as such in Fig. 2.9